 Apprentices are limited to school leavers 2009 and broken down by BCATS standards completed whilst at high school.

 This chart demonstrates the time gap between finishing school and starting a job in construction.
-Those that completed a BCATS standard took just over two years on average to start a job in construction, while those that did not complete a BCATS standard took almost four years.
+For leavers in 2018, those that completed a BCATS standard took approximately one year on average to start a job in construction, while those that did not complete a BCATS standard took about 2 years.

-The chart below summarises the total time spent working in the construction sector until the end of 2020.
-The average BCATS alumni worked within the industry for four years, whereas those that did not complete a BCATS standard spent on average 2 years working in construction.
+The chart below summarises the total time spent working in the construction sector until the end of 2022.
+The average BCATS alumni worked within the industry for about four years, whereas those that did not complete a BCATS standard spent on average 2 years working in construction.

 Access to the data used in this study was provided by Stats NZ under conditions designed to give effect to the security and confidentiality provisions of the Data and Statistics Act 2022.
 The results presented in this study are the work of the author, not Stats NZ or individual data suppliers.